 - 1. having overall responsibility for safeguarding at the school - 2. being involved in safeguarding policy decisions - 3. maintaining employee records related to safeguarding - 4. taking on the DSP's role in the DSP's absence - 5. policy updates and changes in legislation - 6.
 PREVENT Lead for IH Bristol

-In Joe's absence or if he is the subject of a concern/allegation, Pete can be contacted in office hours on 0117 9090911 or outside school hours via the School emergency phone: 0780 820 8210.
-Pete's email is pete@ihbristol.com
+The Designated Safeguarding Person (DSP) is Márie Hill.
+Márie can be contacted in office hours on 0117 9090911 or outside school hours via the School emergency phone: 0780 820 8210.
+Her email is marie@ihbristol.com